AryanFelix/Disease-Prediction/README.md

 # Disease Prediction Project
 A Disease Prediction tool to easily detect the problem that a person is facing by analyzing the symptoms.
-It works on Neural Network created using Keras.
+It works on Decision Tree and Neural Network created using Keras.
 Web implementation remaining.

 ## Model Metrics
 * Accuracy: 99/8%